microsoft/InnerEye-CreateDataset/commandline_args.md

 The options are defined in [CommandlineCreateDataset.cs](https://github.com/microsoft/InnerEye-CreateDataset/blob/main/Source/projects/InnerEye.CreateDataset.Core/Commandline/CommandlineCreateDataset.cs).

-## `--rename`: Controls the renaming of ground truth structures
+## `--rename`: Renaming and modifying ground truth structures

-A mapping of structure names in the Dicom dataset to structure names in the nifti dataset.
+The argument value is a mapping of structure names in the Dicom dataset to structure names in the nifti dataset.
 All structure names will be converted to lower case.

 A list of structure name mappings that should be applied to the dataset before doing any other operations on the dataset.
 Example: 'A,B_something:C' means that all structures called A or B_something in the dicom dataset should be called C in the nifti dataset.

 If there are multiple structures that would map to the same name, the first one is preferred.
 For example, if the series